-internal data (CZ, HR, DE) In 2023, the logic was adjusted and therefore all energy consumption is retroactively assigned to GRI 302-1.
-2 Classification of emissions based on the Greenhouse Gas Protocol, operational control approach (GWP: AR5).
-Base year: 2020 (base year for target regarding CO2 intensity).
-CO2 e = CO2 equivalents.
-Greenhouse gases included in the calculation: CO2, CH4, N2O, HFC, PFC, SF6, NF3, biogenic CO2 emissions.
+Classification of emissions based on the Greenhouse Gas Protocol, operational control approach (GWP: AR5).
+Base year: 2020 (base year for target regarding CO2 intensity). $CO_2e = CO_2$ equivalents.
+Greenhouse gases included in the calculation: $CO_2$ , CH4, N2O, HFC, PFC, SF6, NF3, biogenic CO2 emissions.
 Operational control approach: In Scope 1 and 2, the emissions over which UBM has operational control (i.e. can make operational decisions) are reported, in Scope 3, the emissions over which UBM has no operational control (i.e. the business partner of UBM, e.g. the landlord or tenant, can make operational decisions).
-For Poleczki Park in Poland, Guarantees of Origin were purchased for 2021 through 2023 to neutralise emissions from electricity consumption, due to the lack of avail-ability of green electricity.
-Source of emission factors: 2023 & 2022 ecoinvent, 2021 Sphera GaBi v14 and information provided by the energy supplier
+For Poleczki Park in Poland, Guarantees of Origin were purchased for 2021 through 2023 to neutralise emissions from electricity consumption, due to the lack of availability of green electricity.
+Adjustment of scope allocation for electricity production (photovoltaics).
+No information on refrigerants and other gases due to improved